Left4DevOps/l4d2-docker/README.md

 `docker run -e REGION=3`...

 ## Custom Addons
-Softlink l4d2 maps to addons folder
+Softlink l4d2 maps to addons folder.
 It would more convenience while you want add custom map.
-Exspecially when you have sourcemod plugins you just need mount your extra map folder to docker container /map .
+Exspecially when you have sourcemod plugins. you just need mount your extra map folder to docker container /map .